GustavoFranca-cct/roster-webpage/README.md

 2.3.
 Database Configuration (Port)

 The application needs to know which port PostgreSQL is running on.
 By default, PostgreSQL uses port 5432.
+(my original applications runs on port 5433 due to a hardcoded value in old JAR build, so if you use the default you should config the application.properties)

     Check PostgreSQL Port:
     Bash